 Where we are now

-- to ensure that the required distance is maintained between any persons on the premises (except between members of the same household or a carer and the person assisted by the carer)
+- to ensure that a distance of 2 metres is maintained between any persons on the premises (except between members of the same household or a carer and the person assisted by the carer)

 - to ensure that they only admit people to its premises in sufficiently small numbers to make it possible to maintain that distance

+Physical distancing requirements are set out in the schedules of the Health Protection (Coronavirus) (Restrictions and Requirements) (Local Levels) (Scotland) Regulations 2020.
+A person who is responsible for carrying on a business or providing a service must take all reasonable measures.
 This guidance should be read in conjunction with the Scottish Government’s and NHS Scotland’s business and physical distancing guidance which still applies.

 There has been an unprecedented package of support announced from both the Scottish and UK Governments to support businesses.
-This support should help many employers preserve their business, maintain jobs and pay their worker throughout this crisis.
+This support should help many employers preserve their business, maintain jobs and pay their workers throughout this crisis.
 Information on business support is available through findbusinesssupport.gov.scot.
 We urge all businesses to make use of this.
 In the event of closures for businesses involving laboratory and research work, all available support measures must be utilised to protect the jobs and incomes of the sector.